Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Introduction

 In these situations, we will calculate the integrals as demonstrated in Appendix.\ref{r3g67kb}.
-Subsequently, utilizing these integrals, we determine the normalization constants (NC) of the mode-solutions of the U(1) gauge field across all directions of spacetime within each of the four regions: future, past, left, and right Rindler-wedges (see Fig.\ref{wsdd57}).
-This determination is based on the condition that all mode-solutions are mutually orthonormal under the Klein-Gordon (KG) inner-product.
-In this study, these mode-solutions of the U(1) gauge field are obtained by solving the equations of motion derived from the Lagrangian formulated in the Lorentz-covariant gauge within the Rindler coordinates.
+In addition, in this study, constituting the Lagrangian in the Lorentz-covariant gauge in the Rindler coordinates, we solve the equations of motion obtained from that Lagrangian for the mode-solutions of the U(1) gauge field by a very explicit manner.
+Therefore, we are able to give the mode-solutions of the U(1) gauge field across all directions with the properly determined normalization constants (NC) in each of the four regions of the Rindler coordinates: future, past, left, and right Rindler-wedges (see Fig.\ref{wsdd57}).
+Here, in the process to solve the equations of motion to obtain the mode-solutions, we put an ansatz; in this sense, the mode-solutions we obtain are solutions but not general solutions.

+However, in this study, all directions of the gauge field will be solved by a very explicit manner, and no reference has been found in which all directions of the gauge field are solved by such an explicit manner.
+Therefore, it is believed that there is usefulness in the mode-solutions obtained in this study.
+The details are described in Sec.\,\ref{nnklf}.

-Next, by formulating the CCR of the U(1) gauge field within each of the four regions in the Rindler coordinates, we examine the U(1) gauge field within these CCR using the mode-expanded form based on the normalized mode-solutions we have obtained.
+Next, by formulating the CCR of the U(1) gauge field in each of the four regions in the Rindler coordinates, we examine the U(1) gauge field in these CCR using the mode-expanded form based on the normalized mode-solutions we have obtained.
 Subsequently, employing the Klein-Gordon (KG) inner-product, we derive the commutation relations of the creation/annihilation operators for the coefficients of the mode-solutions of the U(1) gauge field.

-Subsequently, we demonstrate that the Minkowski ground state manifests as a quantum entangled state of the left and right Rindler-wedges, excited by the creation operators of the U(1) gauge field.
-By deriving the density matrix from this entangled state, we illustrate that the U(1) gauge field within a constant accelerated system will also experience the Unruh temperature.

 The following section discusses the organization of this paper.
-In Sec.\ref{vtiss}, the Rindler coordinates used in this study are reviewed.
-In Sec.\ref{vesbv}, the Lagrangian of the U(1) gauge theory in the Lorentz covariant gauge in the Rindler coordinates is obtained.
-In Sec.\ref{f2v4t}, the mode-solutions of the U(1) gauge field and the $B$-field in each region in the Rindler coordinates and their normalization constants are obtained.
+In Sec.\,\ref{vtiss}, the Rindler coordinates used in this study are reviewed.
+In Sec.\,\ref{vesbv}, the Lagrangian of the U(1) gauge theory in the Lorentz-covariant gauge in the Rindler coordinates is obtained.
+In Sec.\,\ref{f2v4t}, the mode-solutions of the U(1) gauge field and the $B$-field in each region in the Rindler coordinates and their normalization constants are obtained.
+The mode-solutions obtained here are not general solutions as mentioned above, and this is also commented at the end of Sec.\,\ref{nnklf}.